-This art type has origin from Hue imperial palace music, and ceremonial music that came from Hue, Quang Nam, Quang Ngai of Central Vietnam.
-However, it has changed very much when going into south Vietnam.
+Đờn Ca Tài Tử Nam Bộ is an amateur music and song style popular in South Vietnam.
+This art type has the origin from Hue imperial palace music, and ceremonial music that came from Hue, Quang Nam, Quang Ngai of Central Vietnam.
+However, it has changed very much when going into South Vietnam.
 It has been popular in South Vietnam since the late nineteenth century.
-Formerly, although the farmers in South Vietnam worked very hard, but in a year, they also had free time, they have demand of musical art.
-They gathered into small group to played music and sang for pleasure.
+Formerly, farmers in South Vietnam worked very hard.
+In a year, they also had free time, they have a demand for musical art.
+They gathered into small groups to played music and sang for pleasure.
 Hue imperial music and ceremonial music was improved to be in accord with the soul of the Southerners, people were far from home (Southerners came from Central Vietnam).

 Talking Đờn Ca Tài Tử Nam Bộ, any Vietnamese also knows Cao Văn Lầu musician.
-Mr Cao Văn Lầu was born on 22-12-1892 and dead on 13-8-1976.
+Mr. Cao Văn Lầu was born on 22-12-1892 and dead on 13-8-1976.
 He is the author of the song “Dạ cổ hoài lang” (At night, hear drum sounds, miss husband).
-Music part of the song was developed gradually into Vọng cổ (Hear drum sounds, look forward to someone) tune.
+The music part of the song was developed gradually into Vọng cổ (Hear drum sounds, look forward to someone) tune.
 We can say the ancestor of Vọng cổ tune that many people love is musician Cao Van Lầu.
 To show deep gratitude to a refined talent musician, people built the statue of him in Bac Lieu province.

-Recent years, in order to satisfy requirement of tourists, so amateur groups gather into mid-professional Đàn Ca Tài Tử clubs.
-Beside main job, they serve music and song when having demand.
+Recent years, in order to satisfy the requirement of tourists, so amateur groups gather into mid-professional Đàn Ca Tài Tử clubs.
+Besides the main job, they serve music and song when having demand.
 Coming to tourist sites in Ho Chi Minh City or the provinces of South Vietnam, if you want to enjoy Đàn Ca Tài Tử Nam Bộ, you can book before one day so that they are ready for your requirement.